KANSADWALA/AI-CodeCompass/README.md

 ## 📋 Overview

-AI-CodeCompass is an autonomous codebase assistant designed to analyze source code, generate summary, documentation, answer questions, and suggest refactorings.
-It provides a fast, extensible API powered by LLMs and a Streamlit frontend for ease of use.
+AI-CodeCompass is an autonomous codebase assistant that analyzes source code to generate summaries, documentation, answer questions, and suggest refactorings.
+It supports GitHub or zipped local repos, offering smart insights through a Streamlit UI.
+Powered by LLMs, it features modular agents for each task and uses semantic search with FAISS and Sentence Transformers.
+The system is fast, extensible, and designed for developer productivity.

 ## 📦 Features